Naninovel Scripts

 For the list of all the currently available commands with a summary, parameters and usage examples see commands API reference.

-To make writing scripts with large amounts of text more comfortable generic text lines are used.
-Line is considered a generic text statement if doesn't start with any of the predefined statement literals:
+To make writing scripts with large amounts of text easier generic text lines are used.
+Line is considered a generic text statement when it doesn't start with any of the predefined statement literals:

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.

-An author ID can be specified at the start of a generic text line separated by a column (:) and a space to associate printed text with a character actor:
+An author ID can be specified at the start of a generic text line separated by a column followed with space ((: )) to associate printed text with a character actor:

 Felix: Lorem ipsum dolor sit amet, consectetur adipiscing elit.